yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 customer is not satisfied, we find another customer&mdash;that's the true spirit a professional software team should adhere to.
 I believe that's what the Manifesto means.
-We make sure that our process is "early and continuous", which will result to customer satisfaction.
+We make sure that our process is "early and continuous," which will result to customer satisfaction.
 We focus on improving our process, not satisfying the customer.
 Satisfaction is the consequence, not the primary objective.

 **Principle #2**:
 "Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage."

 Most Agile teams understand the word "welcome" here as a permission to forget about any [requirements]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %})